LANG=en

 2. How does it affect your client computer?

-• Local learning: This can be performed on the DriveLock agent itself to determine what is allowed by application control.
+• Local learning: The DriveLock agent itself can be used to learn what is permitted by the application control.

 If a user tries to run an application that is not included in any application control rule, a pop-up windows opens, informing the user that this application has been blocked.